landonepps/airplay2-receiver-sound/README.md

 **I won't be able to fix them, but let you know ...**

-- Always begin streaming first to virtual and then physical devices, otherwise its likely to fail
+- Always begin streaming first to virtual and then physical devices, otherwise it's likely to fail

-- Multiple instances of virtual-receivers hosted on the same device won't work and mess mdns up
+- Multiple instances of virtual receivers hosted on the same device won't work and mess mdns up

 - Always requires the 'virtualenv', without the connection will break (even if the device is visible correctly)